cjmaria/flowactive.com/src/pages/index.md

   title: Don't Just Pay the Bill
   subtitle: Get Smart About Your Water
   description: >
     Hotel managers have seen their water and sewer bill increase by thousands of dollars due to toilet leaks and a “fix it when it breaks” maintenance style.
 The problem lies in not having a clear picture of the hotels’ water use until it is too late.
-Be the first to know where your water is being lost to avoid expensive damage repairs and water waste.
+Be the first to know where your water is being lost and avoid expensive repairs with FlowActive FirstDrops™.
 intro:
   title: Introducing FirstDrops™
   subtitle: A smart IoT device that installs on your existing toilet in under 90 seconds